CardiacModelling/cellml-repo-updates/listing.md

 # Adding a model to the list of electrophysiology models

-To get your model exposure to show up [in this list](https://models.physiomeproject.org/electrophysiology), follow these steps:
+Follow these steps to get your model to show up [in this list](https://models.physiomeproject.org/electrophysiology).

 ## Step 1: Adding meta data